drakh/Xli/README.md

 ### Clean build

-To clean up any old builds from the source tree, delete the folders `build` and `lib`.
+To clean up any old builds from the source tree, delete the directories `build` and `lib`.

 ## <a name="android"></a>Android